Complete our online form to report discarded face masks, gloves or aprons on council land using the street cleaning and litter form.

 Fly-tipping is rubbish that is dumped on private/public land.
 This can be anything from a small bag of rubbish to an unwanted mattress or worn-out settee and includes any commercial or trade waste.
 Fly-tipping is a crime - help put a stop to it.

 Don't forget, if you are a resident and you need to dispose of unwanted household items from your residential property you can visit our Household Recycling Centres (HRCs) 7 days a week, between 9am-5pm, we operate a free e-permit system, so please check if the vehicle you are coming in is allowed to access the sites or needs a permit.
+View information about our HRCs and the types of vehicles that can be used.

 Discounted bulky waste collection

 As part of the Pride in Our Community programme we have made a pledge to tackle the issue of fly-tipping.
 We are now offering discounted bulky waste collections to residents who hold a Telford Loyalty Card (TLC), are 65 years of age or over, or are receiving council tax support/housing benefit.
+View information about discounted bulky waste collections.

 What happens to fly-tippers?